Making a Silver Mirror

 Organic Functional Groups

 To begin, organic, or carbon-based, molecules are classified and understood based on their wide variety of structures.
 Identifiable parts of organic compound structures are called functional groups.
-A simple carbon chain with only single bonds between the carbon atoms is called an alkane (fig. 2).
+A carbon chain with only single bonds between the carbon atoms is called an alkane (fig. 2).
 This is the simplest functional group.
-Such molecules are very simple and relatively unreactive.
+Such molecules are relatively unreactive.
 They are mostly burned as fuels.

 More interesting molecules incorporate other atoms into their structures, such as oxygen.
 Oxygen atoms play a central role in several organic functional groups.
 In alcohols (fig. 3) an oxygen atom has a single bond to a hydrogen atom and a carbon atom.
-Simple alcohols such as ethanol make excellent solvents that lie on a spectrum between polar, like water, and non-polar.
+Alcohols such as ethanol make excellent solvents that lie on a spectrum between polar solvent, like water, and non-polar solvents.
 Ethanol is the kind of alcohol in beverages such as beer and wine.
 Sugar molecules have an alcohol group, also known as a hydroxyl group (—OH), attached to nearly every carbon atom in a chain.

 Ketones are another functional group involving oxygen.
 Their structure involves a double bond between carbon and oxygen C⚌O) known as a carbonyl group.
 In ketones, the carbon atom of the carbonyl group is bonded to two other carbon atoms (fig. 4).
 Aldehydes also include a carbonyl group with the difference being that the carbon atom is bonded to one carbon atom and a hydrogen atom (fig. 5).
-Sugars are a large class of related molecules differentiated from one another in part based on whether their structure includes a ketone or an aldehyde.
+Sugars are a large class of related molecules and in some their structure includes a ketone or an aldehyde.
 Sugars which include a ketone group are called ketoses and sugars which include an aldehyde group are called aldoses.

 When oxygen is added to an aldehyde in a chemical reaction it is transformed into a carboxylic acid.
 A carboxylic acid is a functional group with a carbonyl carbon bonded to one carbon atom and one hydroxyl group (fig. 6).
 It appears to be an aldehyde in which —OH has replaced —H.